 Using the camera app in iMessage, you can now have more fun with your photos.
 By tapping on the star icon in the lower left-hand corner, you will enable the selfie camera.
 From there, you’re able to add decorations like stickers (which can be downloaded via the App Store) and shapes, along with your Animoji and Memoji, that you can overlay on your face.

-With Siri Shortcuts, you can assign quick actions, but the feature is still in beta, so there is not much you’re able to do with it at the moment.
-For now, you can customize voice commands to trigger a specific action like View Recent Photos.
+With Siri Shortcuts, you can assign quick actions.
+For example, you can customize voice commands to trigger a specific action like View Recent Photos.
 To create voice commands, go to Settings > Siri & Search > My Shortcuts and tap Add Shortcuts.
 From there, you can choose from ones that Siri recommends based on your activity or create your own by tapping the plus sign.

 For devices that don’t have 3D Touch features, iOS 12 has a keyboard mode that turns it into a virtual trackpad.
 By holding down the spacebar, you can then drag your finger around to select specific text.
 Once you let go, you can then tap on the text to copy, cut, paste, share, and more.

-In iOS 11, accessing more options requires tapping on the information icon in the upper right-hand corner.
-From there, you’re able to choose from FaceTime, FaceTime audio, and more details — such as images, attachments, location, and the ability to hide alerts or send read receipts.
+In iOS 11, accessing more options required you to tap on the information icon in the upper right-hand corner.
+From there, you could choose from FaceTime, FaceTime audio, and more details — such as images, attachments, location, and the ability to hide alerts or send read receipts.

 With iOS 12, the information icon is more hidden but it makes the iMessage interface look cleaner.
 You can find it by tapping on the contact name within the message window, which also presents you with shortcuts for FaceTime and audio — tapping on those icons will enable either FaceTime option.